-Prerequisite: Junior standing in the music program.
+Prerequisite: Junior standing in the music program and pass a barrier exam.
 Upper division private lessons in music composition.

 3991 Junior Recital

 Prerequisite: Junior standing in the music program with five successful semesters of applied study.
 Preparation and performance of a recital program.
 Length of recital to be approximately thirty minutes (determined in conjunction with applied teacher).
 Repertoire and memorization requirements determined by the applied teacher in accordance with departmental guidelines.